MihaiHMO/VSDhdp/README.md

 Timing path have start points (Input ports, Clk pin of Registers) and end points (Output Ports , D pin of DFF/ DLAT):
  - Clk to D - are called _Reg2 Ref Timing Paths_ -> Constrained by _Clock Period_
  - Clk to OUT (_REG2OUT_),  IN to D (_IN2REG_) - are called _IO Timing Paths_ -> Constrained by:
+							 - _Clock Period_, _Input Ext Delay, Input Transition
+							 - _Clock Period_, _Output Ext Delay, Output Load
 							 - _Max delay (Setup) and Min delay (Hold)_
-							 - _Input Ext Delay, Input Transition and Clock Period_
-							 - _Output Ext Delay, Output Load and Clock Period_
  - IN to OUT - are _not desired IO Timing paths_

 For the circuit in example we have signal 2 paths A-> C and B-> C. The slowest path will be called "_Critical Path_" .